NASA-NJU/FlyMon/README.md

 ```
 > 🔔 You also need to check if SDE environment variables (e.g., `SDE` and `SDE_INSTALL`) are set correctly.

 > 🔔 The compilation process usually takes between 20 and 60 minutes.
-Yes, it does compile slowly, but please be patient.
+Yes, it does compile so slowly QAQ.
+We expect subsequent optimizations from the compiler.

 ### 🚀 Running FlyMon